rezacsedu/Exchange_Rate_Forecasting/README.md

 # LLM-based Exchange Rate Forecasting
 How can generative AI be used for exchange rate forecasting based on historical GDP, inflation, exchange rates, and other socioeconomic factors?
 In finance, an exchange rate is a measure between two currencies.
 At this rate, one currency is exchanged for another, i.e., exchange rates are determined in the foreign exchange market, which is open to buyers and sellers, and where currency trading is continuous.
-It is one of the major role players in economic decisions due to its importance and effect on all sorts of financvial activities.
+It is one of the major role players in economic decisions due to its importance and effect on all sorts of financial activities.
 Thus, exchange rate forecasting can have a substantial role in financial decision-making.

 ## Datasets
 In terms of modelling forecast methods, it is essential to understand the features of exchange rates to develop decent models.
 First and foremost, exchange rates are sequenced data.
 The transactions are executed sequentially w.r.t with a timestamp, yielding a time series.
 Besides their sequenced nature, their other notable feature is that they are nonlinear and nonstationary, meaning they are nondirectional and ever-changing without presenting any regularity.
 The below graph shows that the rate fluctuates between 1.2 and 2.2, showing significant dependencies on the period.
 For example, Sterling can buy from 1.2$ to 2.2$: